What is a Window Jamb? Is it Necessary for a Window?

 Types of Window Jambs

 The most common type of window jambs is interior-installed and exterior-installed.
 Interior-installed windows have their jambs installed inside the wall, whereas exterior-installed windows have their jambs installed outside the wall.
-The third type of jamb that was mentioned earlier is called concealed, which means that you can’t see them at all.

 Do All Windows Need Jambs?

-A window frame without jambs will not be complete.
-Window jambs are vertical pieces of wood or metal that form the outside edges of your windows.
 They serve to provide support, and also help with insulation by preventing air from leaking in.
 While you can get by without them, they are an important part of your home improvement project and should not be ignored.

 What are Jamb Extensions?

-Jamb thickness varies between window manufacturers—the vinyl windows are usually 2 5/8″ to 3 3/8″ thick, while the wooden windows are 3 1/2″ to 4 9/16″ thick.
+Jamb depth varies between window manufacturers — vinyl windows typically are 2 5/8” to 3 3/8” thick while wood windows range from 3 1/2” to 4 9/16”.

 FAQs